Tuscaloosa Civil Rights Trail

 Woolworth and Sit-ins

 Blacks seeking to protest segregation often turned to sit-ins.
-Popularized in North Carolina in 1960 as a nonviolent way to call attention tp the righteousness of their cause, protestors would ask to be served at all-white lunch counters.
+Popularized in North Carolina in 1960 as a nonviolent way to call attention to the righteousness of their cause, protestors would ask to be served at all-white lunch counters.
 If refused, the protestors would simply sit quietly and wait.
 Violence often came next, as angry whites jeered the activists, threw food at them, and even beat them at times.

-As part of a local effort to desegregate restaurants and shops, Rev. T. Y. Rogers, Jr. and the Tuscaloosa Citizens for Action Committee first attempted to negotiate with downtown merchants.
+As part of a local effort to desegregate restaurants and shops, Rev. T.Y.
+Rogers, Jr. and the Tuscaloosa Citizens for Action Committee first attempted to negotiate with downtown merchants.
 Unsuccessful, they began to picket businesses June 2, 1964, including S.H.
 Kress Store, F.W.
-Wool wor th, and H&W Drug Store, demanding that blacks be treated in the same manner as whites and be hired in well-paying positions.
+Woolworth, and H&W Drug Store, demanding that blacks be treated in the same manner as whites and be hired in well-paying positions.
 Demonstrators endured taunts, threats, and assaults.
-Segregationists often doused them with ""mustard oil,"" an acidy mix, which burned their eyes and skin.
+Segregationists often doused them with "mustard oil," an acidy mix, which burned their eyes and skin.
 Between June 2 and June 5 some 60 demonstrators were treated in the hospital for mustard oil burns and air rifle wounds.

 Show more